All Too Well: Live performances

 On January 26, 2014, Swift performed "All Too Well" at the 56th Annual Grammy Awards.
 Wearing a dramatic beaded gown with sequin detailing and a long train streaming out behind her, she sang while playing piano on a low lit stage, before being joined by a live band midway through the performance.
 Her performance was praised and received a standing ovation.
 Swift's headbanging at the song's climax gained significant media coverage.

 Swift also performed the song live throughout her Red Tour, while playing the piano.
 On August 21, 2015, Swift performed the song in Los Angeles at the Staples Center, the only time she did so on The 1989 World Tour.
 On February 4, 2017, Swift performed the song as part of the Super Saturday Night show in Houston.
-Swift performed an acoustic version of the song on the first show of her Reputation Stadium Tour in Glendale, Arizona on May 8, 2018, the fifth show in Pasadena, California on May 19, 2018, and the last show of the U.S. leg of the tour in Arlington, Texas on October 6, 2018, the latter of which appeared in her Netflix concert film of the same name.
+Swift performed an acoustic version of the song during the first show of her Reputation Stadium Tour in Glendale, Arizona on May 8, 2018, the fifth show in Pasadena, California on May 19, 2018, and the last show of the U.S. leg of the tour in Arlington, Texas on October 6, 2018, the latter of which appeared in her Netflix concert film of the same name.
 In 2019, she performed the song as part of her one-off City of Lover concert in Paris and at a Tiny Desk Concert for NPR Music.

 She performed the 10-minute song after the screening of All Too Well: The Short Film at its film premiere, and on Saturday Night Live in a season 47 episode the following night on November 13, 2021.
 Hits dubbed the SNL performance "one of the most riveting musical moments of the year."
 She also performed it at the 2022 Nashville Songwriter Awards.
 The 10-minute song was on the set list of Swift's sixth headlining concert tour, the Eras Tour (2023–2024).
 Actors Ryan Gosling and Emily Blunt performed a parody version of the song, inspired by Barbenheimer, on a season 49 episode of Saturday Night Live in April 2024.

-Impact and legacy
+Legacy

 Often dubbed as Swift's magnum opus, "All Too Well" has been hailed by music critics, fans and journalists as the best song in Swift's discography, citing the vivid songwriting that evokes deep emotional engagement.
 Sheffield commented, "No other song does such a stellar job of showing off her ability to blow up a trivial little detail into a legendary heartache."